Zen-Master-SoSo/jack_connection_manager/README.md

 connecting and disconnecting ports which are not "owned" by a client created in your process.

-There is also a Qt version which emits signals when events of interest happen.
+There is also an (optionally installed) QtJackConnectionManager which emits signals when events of interest happen.
+In order to use the QtJackConnectionManager class, you must install with the "\[Qt\]" option, like so:

+	$ pip install jack_connection_manager[Qt]

 ### Using the plain (non-Qt) version

-The class is JackConnectionManager.
+Import JackConnectionManager:

 	from jack_connection_manager import JackConnectionManager

-You can create an instance using standard constructor syntax, or use it as a context manager.
+Create an instance using standard constructor syntax ...

 	self.conn_man = JackConnectionManager()

--- or --
+... or use it as a context manage:

 	with JackConnectionManager() as conn_man:

-The non-Qt version uses callbacks to inform your program when events of interest happen:
+The non-Qt version uses callbacks to inform your program when events of interest happen.
+Register your functions as callbacks using the "on_<event>"
+methods:

 	self.conn_man.on_client_registration(self.jack_client_reg)
 	self.conn_man.on_port_registration(self.jack_port_reg)